Manage Non-Persistent Attributes

 In this article:

-Add and Use Non-Persistent Attributes
+Add and Use Non-Persistent Attributes in your API

 The B2B sample uses NPAs to provide a discount to customers who eat healthy.